 New partners are encouraged to join the Partnership.
-Further information is available by contacting the UNEP Mercury Programme at mercury@unep.org.
+Contact mercury@unep.org.

 I. Introduction

 - 1. The Overarching Framework of the UNEP Global Mercury Partnership specifies that one of the responsibilities of the UNEP Global Mercury Partnership Advisory Group is to report on activities undertaken within the UNEP Global Mercury Partnership.
 The following document is a report of the partnership activities from January 2009 June 2010.
 It reflects input received from the partnership areas in the 2009 partnership area evaluations. - 2.
 Under the Global Mercury Partnership, seven partnership areas have been established, including: mercury in artisanal and small-scale gold mining, mercury cell chlor alkali production, mercury transport and fate research, mercury in products, mercury releases from coal combustion, mercury waste management and mercury supply and storage. - 3.
 This report provides a list of the highlights of partnership area activities.
 The partnership area business plans provide a full list of current partnership area work.
 Business plans are available on the UNEP Global Mercury Partnership web-site.